santiagolobovanwersch/1B-Publishing-to-web/README.md

-This is an example of a website fro the Laurea course.
+This is an example of a website for the Laurea course "Foundations of Web Development.